colbylwilliams/Xamarin.TTTAttributedLabel/component/GettingStarted.md

-# Getting Started with Xamarin.TTTAttributedLabel
+# Getting Started with TTTAttributedLabel

 `TTTAttributedLabel` can display both plain and attributed text: just pass an `NSString` or `NSAttributedString` to the `SetText`.
 Never assign to the `AttributedText` property.